What is MMS messaging?

 MMS messaging settings

-When you join amaysim your mobile phone should automatically pick up the required MMS settings from the amaysim mobile network.
+When you join amaysim on a SIM only plan, long expiry plan or international phone plan, your mobile phone should automatically pick up the required MMS settings from the amaysim mobile network.
 Our simple guides make it easy for MMS users to get it up and running on their phone.
 Please see below for iPhone, Android and Windows MMS settings.

 If you're connected to WiFi, please ensure your Mobile/Cellular Data is enabled on your device in order to send or receive MMS messages.